core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 The updateCtx() function shown in {{function-update}} takes as input three parameters X, N and CTX\_IN.
 In particular, X and N are built from the 'x' and 'nonce' fields transported in the OSCORE Option value of the exchanged KUDOS messages (see {{ssec-derive-ctx-client-init}}), while CTX\_IN is the OSCORE Security Context to update.
 The function returns a new OSCORE Security Context CTX\_OUT.

 As a first step, the updateCtx() function builds the two CBOR byte strings X\_cbor and N\_cbor, with value the input parameter X and N, respectively.
-Then, it builds the CBOR byte string X\_N, with value the byte concatenation of X\_cbor and N\_cbor.
+Then, it builds X\_N, as the byte concatenation of X\_cbor and N\_cbor.

 After that, the updateCtx() function derives the new values of the Master Secret and Master Salt for CTX\_OUT.
-Specifically, the updateCtx() function uses one of the two following methods, depending on how the two peers established their original Security Context, i.e., the Security Context that they shared before performing KUDOS with one another for the first time.

-* METHOD 1 - If the original Security Context was established by running the EDHOC protocol {{I-D.ietf-lake-edhoc}}, the following applies.

-   First, the EDHOC-KeyUpdate() function defined in {{Section 4.2.2 of I-D.ietf-lake-edhoc}} is invoked.
-This results in deriving a new EDHOC key PRK\_out shared by the two peers, and in using it to derive a new EDHOC key PRK\_exporter, as per {{Section 4.2.1 of I-D.ietf-lake-edhoc}}.

-   After that, the EDHOC-Exporter() function defined in {{Section 4.2.1 of I-D.ietf-lake-edhoc}} is used to derive the new values for the OSCORE Master Secret and Master Salt, consistently with what is defined in {{Section A.1 of I-D.ietf-lake-edhoc}}.
-In particular, the EDHOC-Exporter() function takes the new EDHOC key PRK\_exporter derived above as first argument, while the context parameter provided as second argument is the empty CBOR byte string (0x40) {{RFC8949}}, which is denoted as h''.

-   Note that, compared to the compliance requirements in {{Section 7 of I-D.ietf-lake-edhoc}}, a peer MUST support the EDHOC-KeyUpdate() function, in case it establishes an original Security Context through the EDHOC protocol and intends to perform KUDOS.

-   The points in time when the two peers can delete the old EDHOC keys PRK\_out and PRK_exporter are defined in {{ssec-derive-ctx-client-init}} and {{ssec-derive-ctx-server-init}}, when specifying the client-initiated and server-initiated key update procedure, respectively.
-Until that point in time, a peer MUST retain the old EDHOC keys and MUST NOT replace them with the newly derived ones.

-* METHOD 2 - If the original Security Context was established through other means than the EDHOC protocol, the new Master Secret is derived through a KUDOS-Expand() step, which takes as input the Master Secret value from the Security Context CTX\_IN, the literal string "key update", X\_N and the length of the Master Secret.
+In particular, the new Master Secret is derived through a KUDOS-Expand() step, which takes as input the Master Secret value from the Security Context CTX\_IN, the literal string "key update", X\_N and the length of the Master Secret.
 Instead, the new Master Salt takes N as value.

    The definition of KUDOS-Expand depends on the key derivation function used for OSCORE by the two peers, as specified in CTX_IN.